 Until recently, Indianapolis held a reputation for being an undesirable place to eat.
 However, the last ten years have seen an explosion of quality dining and drinking options.
 Restaurateurs are drawing on Indiana’s rich farming history and focusing on high-quality food made from fresh, local ingredients.
 R Bistro embraces the “eat local” concept, offering dishes rotated weekly to accommodate seasonal ingredients.
 Perhaps you’re craving a steak, some local history, and a possible celebrity sighting?
 Make a reservation at St. Elmo Steak House, and be sure to start with the infamous shrimp cocktail, both feared and revered for its sinus-clearing qualities.
 If you’re up for a gastronomic adventure, try Recess, where the chef chooses the menu for you.
 Or venture to MacNiven’s, where you can indulge in authentic Scottish haggis.
 Maxine’s Chicken & Waffles is an Indianapolis institution, serving up classic American comfort food with friendly service.
 A consistent winner, Black Market is the go-to gastropub for an exciting meal paired with a rare or unique beverage.
 If you dine there, don’t miss the daily pickle plate, and if you can’t decide what to order, go with the burger.
 Indianapolis also has a burgeoning microbrewery culture, with Sun King Brewing, Brugge Brasserie, and Upland Brewing leading the way.
 And finally, folks on a budget should visit one of the numerous local food trucks, serving daily throughout the city.

 Being a Midwestern melting pot of sorts, Indianapolis offers a diverse, engaging nightlife scene.
 In the immediate downtown area, The Libertine Liquor Bar and The Ball & Biscuit transport you back to the Prohibition Era with upscale, throwback cocktail selections, friendly, bowtie-sporting bartenders and delicious, local snacks.
-If you want to dance and mingle BLU Nightclub and Sensu are the hottest spots.
+If you want to dance and mingle BLU Nightclub is arguably the hottest spot.
 For a martini nightcap and a cigar, finish your night at Nicky Blaine’s or Olives.
 A few blocks south of downtown Indy, Fountain Square takes a slightly off-centre approach to nightlife with duckpin bowling in the Fountain Square Theater Building.
 Or spend an evening at White Rabbit Cabaret, which showcases the Burlesque Bingo Bango Show approximately every other Wednesday (tip: don’t bring the kids to this one).
 Friday nights at Talbott Street offer rowdy fun of the drag queen variety.
 If you are more the beer-drinking, barstool-sitting type, you will find the best in local brews (and some tasty food) at Twenty Tap and Broad Ripple Brew Pub.

 With $4 million in original, local artwork adorning the terminals, Indianapolis International Airport is virtually an attraction unto itself (and is the only airport campus ever to receive full Leadership in Energy and Environmental Design (LEED) certification).
 The airport services all major U.S. airlines and Air Canada and is accessible from overseas by way of connections in New York, Chicago, Los Angeles, and a few other international hubs.
 If you are visiting Indy from within driving distance, the city is easily accessed via Amtrak, Greyhound, Megabus, and/or interstate auto travel from all major surrounding cities, including Chicago, Columbus, Cincinnati, Louisville and St. Louis.